LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of defining instance variables, default variable values, and setter and getter methods

+- `jpl`
+	example of defining a minimal abstraction of the JPL API for calling Java from Logtalk using familiar message sending syntax

 - `lambdas`
 	example of using lambda expressions